Support Groups & Classes

 A support discussion for women who have been diagnosed, are going through or have gone through treatment for breast cancer.
 Meetings are held at Lakeland Regional Cancer Center every 6 weeks from 6:00-7:00 p.m.
 For more information, please contact Tina Weakland, Nurse Navigator, LRCC at 904-1943.

-The next course is offered beginning Tuesday, June 18 and open enrollment begins Monday, May 6.
-These courses will be offered on Tuesdays at noon.
+The next course is offered beginning September 19 and enrollment is open now.
+These courses will be offered on Thursdays from 5:30-6:45 PM.

-The course will be facilitated by Belinda Berra, MSW, Social Worker, (see photo) who is specially trained to lead the Pillars4Life core curriculum.
+The course will be facilitated by Anne Frick, MSW, Social Worker, who is specially trained to lead the Pillars4Life core curriculum.
 Pillars4Life has been proven in a study at the Duke Comprehensive Cancer Center to enhance the quality of life for cancer patients dealing with a range of symptoms, including distress, despair, helplessness, hopelessness and fatigue.

 Pillars4Life teaches concrete skills for relieving fear, clearing confusion, gaining a sense of control, and cultivating inner peace.
 These skills improve decision-making, allow patients to optimize their support systems, help them mobilize resources for getting their needs met and ultimately improve the quality of their lives.
 As a highly-structured, solution-focused, psycho-educational program, Pillars4Life provides patients and their loved ones with tools for reimagining their cancer journeys and re-engaging in their lives.
 The skills they learn are skills for life and skills for a lifetime—during cancer treatment and beyond.